ethxnn88/VisibleIsland/README.md

 **Version/jailbreak compatibility**

-Full support for iOS 16.0 - 16.6.1, currently only built for/tested on roothide (Serotonin) but should ideally work without a problem on rootless as well.
+Full support for iOS 16.0 - 16.6.1 rootless or roothide (bootstrap + serotonin)

 **Coming soon:**
 - More official device support
-- Possible iPad support
+- iPad support (v2.1?)
-- Add options to customize the scale of the Dynamic Island
-- Fix status bar size to accomodate for the Dynamic Island
+- Fix the status bar size to accommodate for the Dynamic Island (maybe)

-- Add options to change the color of the Dynamic Island
+**Known issues (fixes soon):**
+- Black rectangle behind some elements (i.e. timer or FaceID unlock glyph) when using a custom color and/or transparency
+- Red status bar (😳 rdar:45025538) on iPhone XR and 11 - a separate fix already exists but I'll implement it into the tweak soon

 ## Release Notes:

 1.0-b1:
 - Initial beta release

-1.1-b1
+1.1-b1:
-- Added new option to disable the Dynamic Island when not in use
+- Added a new option to disable the Dynamic Island when not in use
 - Added option to move notification banners to below the Dynamic Island
 - Added custom positioning for notification banners using custom X and Y offsets

+2.0:
+- Fixed a bug where the Dynamic Island would flicker and shake when "hide when not in use" is enabled
+- Added new options to customize the color of the Dynamic Island
+- Added a new option to hide the island outline
+- Added a new option to customize the scale of the Dynamic Island
+- Added a new option to set a custom transparency for the Dynamic Island